0m

 Biankini Beach is where the Dead Sea meets Moroccan design.
-Located on the northern shore near Kalya, about 35 to 45 minutes from Jerusalem, this private resort delivers a full Dead Sea experience wrapped in distinctive architecture and decor.
+Located on the northern shore near Kalya, about 35 to 45 minutes from Jerusalem, this private resort combines Dead Sea access with Moroccan-inspired architecture and decor.
 The property sits on 5 acres and includes 74 accommodation units, a Moroccan-themed restaurant, a semi-Olympic freshwater pool, a salt room, treatment facilities, and direct beach access with lifeguards.

 Unlike the free public beaches further south, Biankini charges a day visitor entrance fee (approximately 25 USD, though rates vary).
 That fee buys you private beach access, facilities, and the distinctive resort atmosphere.
 You float in the same hypersaline Dead Sea water (34.2% salinity), use the abundant free mineral mud, and experience the same effortless buoyancy as anywhere else on the shore.
-What’s different is the setting: arched doorways, stained glass, decorative tile work, and ornate light fixtures create an aesthetic that stands apart from the modernist hotels at Ein Bokek.
+Arched doorways, stained glass, decorative tile work, and ornate light fixtures distinguish the setting from the modernist hotels at Ein Bokek.

 Close to Jerusalem, 35 to 45 minutes versus 90+ minutes to southern beaches